 * Reproduced from Brand et al. (2015), Learned Publishing 28(2), with due credit to the authors.

-Under the section title, type the references, in alphabetical order, one per paragraph, with no space between them.
+Under the section title, type the references in alphabetical order, one per paragraph, with no space between them.

 Use a comma to separate the names of authors.

-Add the reference year after the authors' family name, between parentheses.
+Add the reference year after the authors' family name between parentheses.
 Journal names in full.

-Do not cite monographs, partial research reports, abstracts of papers presented at scientific meetings, dissertations, theses, and extension materials.
+Please refrain from citing monographs, partial research reports, abstracts of papers presented at scientific meetings, dissertations, theses, and extension materials.